 Hailey’s parents agonized over whether to allow their daughter to travel without them, and must have asked hundreds of questions to teachers, other parents, and the tour group before they signed her permission form.

 Safety is naturally a big concern for parents who are thinking about letting their teens volunteer abroad and finding a program that caters to teens and has robust volunteer safety practices in place is critical in researching programs.
 A perfect example of such a program is Projects Abroad, which sets the Gold Standard for safety amongst volunteer service providers.
-Projects Abroad offers safe, dependable trips for middle school students and high school students.
+Projects Abroad offers safe, dependable trips high school students.
 Furthermore, many of their volunteer trips and language courses are open to travelers age 16 and up.

 Another organization with a fantastic track record in safety is Global Leadership Adventures, whose Five-Point Safety System ™ focuses on secure housing, caring supervision, healthy meals and pure water, expert local knowledge, and safe and comfortable transportation; think of them almost as a “Peace Corps for Teens”.